ABOUT

 AGADA (2022), presented at Acker Stadt Palast (DE), Dock 11 (DE), and Habait Theatre (IL).

-Prisma (2023), a work for young audiences produced by Explore Dance, premiered in Munich.
-It has since toured to K3 Hamburg, Fabrik Potsdam, Explore Dance Festival (Potsdam), Think Big Festival (Munich), Purple Festival (Berlin), Krokusfestival (Hasselt, BE), Young Dance Festival (Zug, CH), Mousonturm Frankfurt, and Festspielhaus St. Pölten (AT).
+PRISMA (2023), a work for young audiences produced by Explore Dance, premiered in Munich and has toured internationally, including to K3 Hamburg, Fabrik Potsdam, Explore Dance Festival (Potsdam), Think Big Festival (Munich), Purple Festival (Berlin), Krokusfestival (BE), Young Dance Festival (CH), Mousonturm Frankfurt, and Festspielhaus St. Pölten (AT).
+It is part of the Playground Tour, produced by The Place (London), with the support of the Goethe-Institut London.
+Performances are scheduled for June–July 2026.

-Her current project, Preserve – Call for Attention, is created in collaboration with movement artist Susanna Yilkoski, composer Roi Becker, and dramaturge Maya Weinberg.
-The project is supported by the Residenzförderung 2025 of Fonds Darstellende Künste in cooperation with flausen+ and Schloss Bröllin, and will premiere in September 2026 at Dock 11, Berlin.
+Her current project, "PRESERVE – Call for Attention", is created in collaboration with movement artist Susanna Ylikoski, composer Roi Becker, and dramaturge Maya Weinberg.
+The project is supported by the Residency Grant 2025 of Fonds Darstellende Künste, in cooperation with flausen+ and Schloss Bröllin, as well as by Bezirksamt Pankow von Berlin – Amt für Weiterbildung und Kultur, Fachbereich Kunst und Kultur.